-Prerequisites: BUS 307.
+Prerequisite: BUS 307 or ENT 311.
 This course introduces students to the topic of social entrepreneurship which includes learning the rich variety of competencies that enable entrepreneurs to craft innovative responses to social problems.
-Thorough in-depth readings of exemplary social enterprises, in both not-for-profit and for-profit industries, students explore the skills of an entrepreneur in recognizing opportunities, exploring innovative approaches, mobilizing resources, and managing risk for the betterment of society.
+Thorough indepth readings of exemplary social enterprises, in both not-for-profit and for-profit industries, students explore the skills of an entrepreneur in recognizing opportunities, exploring innovative approaches, mobilizing resources, and managing risk for the betterment of society.
 This course is cross-listed as ENT 322.